-If such a proxy form is signed by an attorney and the directors require this, the power of attorney or other authority relied on to sign it (or a copy which has been certified by a notary or in some other way approved by the directors, or an office copy) must be received at the office, or at any other place stated in the notice of meeting or adjourned meeting or in any accompanying document at least 48 hours (or such shorter time as the directors decide) before a meeting or an adjourned meeting or 24 hours (or such shorter time as the directors decide) before a poll is taken if the poll is not taken on the same day as the meeting or adjourned meeting.
+If such a proxy form is signed by an attorney and the directors require this, the power of attorney or other authority relied on to sign it (or a copy which has been certified by a notary or in some other way approved by the directors, or an office copy) must be received at such address, at the office or at any other place specified by the company for the receipt of such documents by the time set out in paragraph (i) or (ii) or (iii) above, as applicable.

-- (C) If the above requirements are not complied with, the proxy will not be able to act for the person who appointed him. - (D) If more than one valid proxy form is received in respect of the same share for use at the same meeting or poll, the one which is received last (regardless of its date or the date on which it is signed) will be treated as the valid form.
-If it is not possible to determine the order of receipt, none of the forms will be treated as valid. - (E) A shareholder can attend and vote at a general meeting or on a poll even if he has appointed a proxy to attend and, on a poll, vote on his behalf at that meeting or on that poll. - (F) The proceedings at a general meeting will not be invalidated where an appointment of a proxy in respect of that meeting is delivered in a manner permitted by these articles by electronic communications, but because of a technical problem it cannot be read by the recipient.
+- (C) If the above requirements are not complied with, the proxy will not be able to act for the appointor. - (D) If more than one valid proxy form is received in respect of the same share for use at the same meeting or poll, the one which is received last (regardless of its date or the date on which it is signed) will be treated as the valid form.
+If it is not possible to determine the order of receipt, none of the forms will be treated as valid. - (E) A shareholder can attend and vote at a general meeting or on a poll even if the shareholder has appointed a proxy to attend and vote on their behalf at that meeting or on that poll. - (F) The proceedings at a general meeting will not be invalidated where an appointment of a proxy in respect of that meeting is sent in electronic form as provided in these articles, but because of a technical problem it cannot be read by the recipient. - (G) When calculating the periods mentioned in this article the directors can decide not to take account of any part of a day that is not a working day.

-79. Maximum Validity of Proxy
+72. Maximum Validity of Proxy

 A proxy form will cease to be valid 12 months from the date of its receipt.
-However it will be valid, unless the proxy form itself states otherwise, if it is used at an adjourned meeting or on a poll after a meeting or an adjourned meeting even after 12 months, if it was valid for the original meeting.
+But it will be valid, unless the proxy form itself states otherwise, if it is used at an adjourned meeting or on a poll after a meeting or an adjourned meeting even after 12 months, if it was valid for the original meeting.

-80. Form of Proxy
+73. Form of Proxy

 A proxy form can be in any form which the directors approve.
-Subject to the provisions in these articles regarding the calling of a poll, a proxy form gives the proxy the authority to demand a poll or to join others in demanding a poll and to vote on any amendment to a resolution put to, or any other business which may properly come before, the meeting.
+A proxy form gives the proxy the authority to demand a poll or to join others in demanding a poll and to vote on any amendment to a resolution put to, or any other business which may properly come before, the meeting.
 Unless it says otherwise, a proxy form is valid for the meeting to which it relates and also for any adjournment of that meeting.

-81. Cancellation of Proxy's Authority
+74. Cancellation of Proxy's Authority